 Although starter motors are usually tough and robust, they do fail eventually.
 But as long as you get your car serviced regularly, any potential faults should get picked up before they cause you any problems.

 Put the wrong fuel in your engine?
-It does happen to more than 150,000 drivers every year, but don’t start your engine.
+It does happen to around 133,000 drivers every year, but don’t start your engine.
 Give us a call on 0800 072 7420 and our dedicated Fuel Assist technicians can drain and flush the fuel out of your system.
 They’ll have you back up and running in no time at all.

 The clutch cable is under a lot of stress.
 And if it breaks, it can be a serious problem.
 It’s best to get it checked if you notice any change to the way the clutch feels when you press the pedal.
 If your clutch cable does break, pull over in the nearest safe spot and call us on 0800 88 77 66.
 Our patrols can usually make temporary repairs at the roadside, to get you home or get you to the nearest garage.